Victory Overcoming Vice

 Not On View

 Lead.
-Seated draped figure, wreath on head, right hand on back of crouching man, wrists tied at her back.
+Seated draped figure, left hand on crouching bearded man beside her.
 On modern marble base.

 Possibly Oscar Bondy (b.
 1870 - d.
 1944) and Elisabeth Bondy, Vienna and New York [see note 1]; possibly sold from the Bondy collection to Frederick Mont (dealer), New York [see note 2]; 1957, gift of Frederick and Betty Mont to the MFA.
 (Accession Date: December 23, 1957)